fractal-academy/qonsoll-form/README.md

 }
 ```
 &#10071; Qonsollform module requires outer handling of routing.
 That means you need to have prepared constant with route name and propagate through `actions` object routing function with correct naming.
 - `FormsAll` has only one required property: `firebase`.
-There's also optional properties: `showHeader` - handles whether will be used header of module, or your own, `wrapperPaddings` - handles size of outer wrapper of conponent; default value - 32px, `translations` - object with translated UI texting (see [this step](#how-to-configure-translations) for more information), `childrenModal` - propagates node as child to form creation modal, if you need more form items, `disableAddButton` - handles showing of form creation button.
+There's also optional properties: `showHeader` - handles whether will be used header of module, or your own, `wrapperPaddings` - handles size of outer wrapper of conponent; default value - 32px, `childrenModal` - propagates node as child to form creation modal, if you need more form items, `disableAddButton` - handles showing of form creation button.
 - `FormEdit` component has `id` (form id) and `firebase` as required properties.
 As optional it has also `actions` property to be propagated.
 Example of needed functions:

 ```sh